 I used to purchase coffee almost every day from major coffee chains.
 Personally, I was shelling out money left and right on coffee I wasn’t 100% satisfied with.
 I was getting caffeinated, but I was only getting an okay cup of coffee and felt the coffee was missing something.
 I had a regular drip coffee maker at home, but it couldn’t make the coffee I liked.
 Or was it I couldn’t make a cup of coffee I liked?
 What about the coffee itself?
 How about all of the above!
 Haha!

-I actually learned I wasn’t buying good coffee once I purchased a semi-decent coffee maker, and started to education myself about coffee as a whole.
-Educating myself about coffee was an eye opener.
-It led me to try more local coffee shops that carried beans from different roasters, and trying different brewing styles.
+I actually learned I wasn’t buying good coffee once I purchased a semi-decent coffee maker, and started to educate myself about coffee as a whole.
+Educating myself about coffee was an eye-opener.
+It led me to try more local coffee shops that carried beans from different roasters and trying different brewing styles.
 One of those Roasters I discovered is Dean’s Beans.